Bulk Modulus along Jamming Transition Lines of Bidisperse Granular Packings: INTRODUCTION

 \section{INTRODUCTION}

-When a collection of non-touching spheres is externally compressed, there is a critical packing fraction, $\phi$, at which the contacts between spheres percolate across the whole system \cite{ziff2017percolation, aharonov1999rigidity, pathak2017force, majmudar2007jamming}.
-At this state, the granular packing develops a rigid structure that can withstand external deformation.
+When a collection of non-touching spheres is externally compressed, there is a critical packing fraction, at which the contacts between spheres percolate across the whole system \cite{ziff2017percolation, aharonov1999rigidity, pathak2017force, majmudar2007jamming, kumar2016memory}.
+At this state, the granular packing develops a mechanically stable structure that can reversibly withstand further external deformation -- at least for small enough (infinitesimal) strains \cite{luding2021jamming}.
 Such a state is known as the jammed state and is characterized by a jamming density $\phi_J$.
-The rigidity of granular packings has been quantified by mechanical properties such as the bulk modulus, $K$.
-Previous works have shown that $\phi_{J}$ and $K$ depend not only on the size ratio, $\delta$, and on the concentration of small particles $X_{\mathrm S}$ \cite{prasad2017subjamming,hopkins2011phase,frank2014disordered, biazzo2009theory, pillitteri2019jamming, kumar2016memory, kumar2016tuning, hara2020phase, koeze2016mapping}, but also on the preparation procedure \cite{kumar2016memory}.
-This has allowed tunning the packing density and effective bulk modulus of frictionless particles to the highest values by choosing an optimal combination of ($\delta$, $X_{\mathrm S}$).
+For stiff, rigid particles, one can talk about ``rigidity'', whereas, for soft particles, the structure and bulk properties of granular packings have been quantified by mechanical properties such as the dimensionless bulk modulus, $K$.
+Close enough to jamming, for small enough confining stress and thus small enough contact deformations, the difference between soft and stiff should diminish, while only soft particles allow exploring the jammed state by increasing the deformations \cite{luding2021jamming}.
+Previous works have shown that $\phi_{J}$ and $K$ depend not only on the size ratio, $\delta$, and on the concentration of small particles $X_{\mathrm S}$ \cite{prasad2017subjamming,hopkins2011phase,frankrichter2014disordered, biazzo2009theory, pillitteri2019jamming, kumar2016memory, kumar2016tuning, hara2021phase, koeze2016mapping, suo2022unexplored}, but also on the preparation procedure \cite{kumar2016memory, luding2021jamming, luding2021does}.
+For example, this allows tuning the packing density and effective bulk modulus of frictionless particles to the highest values by choosing different combinations of ($\delta$, $X_{\mathrm S}$) for bidisperse packings \cite{kumar2016tuning, petit2020additional}.
+The multitude of generally possible size distributions (see Ref.~\cite{ogarko2013prediction} and references therein) is not considered here.